 - 1000-V Charged-Device Model (C101)

-The LV574A devices are octal edge-triggered D-type flip-flops designed for 2-V to 5.5-V VCC operation.
+The LV573A devices are octal transparent D-type latches designed for 2-V to 5.5-V VCC operation.

 These devices feature 3-state outputs designed specifically for driving highly capacitive or relatively low-impedance loads.
 They are particularly suitable for implementing buffer registers, I/O ports, bidirectional bus drivers, and working registers.